-One of the latest controversies to spin its web around the 2010 Olympics in Vancouver deals with sponsorship or better yet the lack their of.
-Many large corporations have been selected to play and pay the part to be the financial back bone of these winter games; altogether forking over $750 million that goes directly towards the VANOC budget.
+One of the latest controversies to spin its web around the 2010 Olympics in Vancouver deals with sponsorship or better yet the lack thereof.
+Many large corporations have been selected to play and pay the part to be the financial backbone of these winter games; altogether forking over $750 million that goes directly towards the VANOC budget.
 The issue lies with the “me too” businesses who want to capitalize on the patriotism, tourism and increased spending that comes with hosting a sporting event such as this.

 What Exactly is Ambush Marketing?

 According to Wikipedia: “Ambush marketing is a marketing campaign that takes place around an event but does not involve payment of a sponsorship fee to the event.
 For most events of any significance, one brand will pay to become the exclusive and official sponsor of the event in a particular category or categories, and this exclusivity creates a problem for one or more other brands.
 Those other brands then find ways to promote themselves in connection with the same event, without paying the sponsorship fee and without breaking any laws.”

 The Rules of the Game